 Does your home feature a mounted evaporative cooler, also known as a swamp cooler?
-American Restoration Water and Fire, LLC would like to take this opportunity to inform homeowners that use a mounted swamp cooler on their roofs to be on the lookout for water damage that can ruin your roof and even your siding.
+American Restoration Water & Fire would like to take this opportunity to inform homeowners that use a mounted swamp cooler on their roofs to be on the lookout for water damage that can ruin your roof and even your siding.

 A swamp cooler uses water-soaked pads and a fan to cool your home when the humidity is low.
 This comes in extremely handy in our dry New Mexico climate.
 But, swamp coolers take more manual labor and attention to make sure it is started correctly and that it continues to run without issues during the heat.
 Occasionally you can spot a problem on your roof when water starts to leak.
 Here are some of the main reasons your swamp cooler may be leaking:

 Float Valve: Like your toilet, it maintains a set amount of water, and if the float valve becomes broken, it can overrun the reservoir, creating a leak and water pouring down your roof.